nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * spending is somewhere between the high hundreds of billions of dollars, and the low trillions of dollars
   * real estate development projects now operate at a scale where it is possible to complete a coordinated, monolithic, **privately financed $10 billion construction project**

-> "We're going to develop more urban area in the next 100 years than currently exists on Earth_"
+> "We're going to develop more urban area in the next 100 years than currently exists on Earth"[^growth]
 > &mdash; Paul Romer

 ---